uvaaland/cig_llnl_workshop/further_work.md

   seismograms for the two simulations

-  **Hint:** Change the following parameter in the `Par_file` to one of the other models that are listed.
+  **Hint:** Change the following parameter in the `Par_file` to one of the other models that is listed.

       # 1D models with real structure:
       # 1D_isotropic_prem, 1D_transversely_isotropic_prem, 1D_iasp91, 1D_1066a,